Antipsychotics explained

 The medications in this class share a number of features.

 - They carry an FDA boxed warning about an increased risk of death in older adults with dementia-related psychosis.
-Antipsychotics are not approved for that use.
+A boxed warning is the most serious warning the FDA applies to a medication.
+Antipsychotics are not approved for dementia-related psychosis.

 - Metabolic effects are a shared concern.
-This means weight gain and rises in blood sugar and cholesterol, so weight and blood tests are monitored during treatment.
+This means weight gain and rises in blood sugar and cholesterol.
+Together these can raise the risk of diabetes, so weight and blood tests are monitored during treatment.

 How they differ from each other